Sort by Topics, Resources

 The second biggest salary variable is location

 Location matters a lot and the highest paying locations may not necessarily be the ones you think.
 Yes, California’s Silicon Valley dominates.
-But so do spots all along the Pacific coast from Irvine up through Washington.
+But so do spots all along the Pacific coast and even a couple on the East Coast.

 Outside of the U.S., salary data on the two main job sites we’re drawing from drops off and becomes unreliable.
 But here are some hypotheses: